msoler75/vue-easymde/doc/configuration_en.md

 easymde.toTextArea();
 easymde = null;
 ```

+If you need to remove installed listeners (when editor not needed anymore), call `easymde.cleanup()`

 ## Useful methods
 The following self-explanatory methods may be of use while developing with EasyMDE.